Is It Illegal to Text and Drive in Virginia? Your Guide to the New Cell Phone Laws

 You may come up with your own way of removing distractions when you drive, but this list should help you begin the process of eliminating distractions.

-Hit the Road Safely in Virginia
+Learn to Drive Safely in Virginia

 The new “cell phone while driving” laws are now in effect in Virginia.
 These Virginia cell phone driving laws build on the rules put in place over the last 12 years.
 Initially, it was illegal to respond to text messages or emails.
 The new law passed in January 2021 makes holding your cell phone while driving in Virginia illegal.